-There are serious problems with broadcast news in the UK and other nations that merit discussion and systematic research.
-In many respects, the coverage of ‘partygate’ and new developments around the BBC License Fee highlight these issues, but could also narrow the discussion.
-It is not only about ‘partygate’ or only about the BBC.
-In my viewing experience, it seems to be a problem across the major TV news broadcasters in the UK, including Channel 4 as well as BBC News, somewhat less so with Sky News.
-And it is not at all a problem with BBC World Service.
+There are serious problems with broadcast news in the UK, reflecting trends in public communication across other nations, that merit far more discussion and more systematic research.
+In many respects, the coverage of ‘partygate’ and new developments around the BBC License Fee highlight these issues, but could also narrow the discussion if focused only on … Continue reading Problems with British Broadcasting – Not Just the BBC